zhutoutoutousan/A-study-note-as-a-beginner/health-for-engineers-and-scientists/workout-H.md

   - **Nutrition monitoring enabled**
     - Normally disabled to leave extra overhead for software and language sections
   - 2021/10/12: Nutrition monitoring impossible for increased uncertainty of daily workload
+- Due to the recent *boosted chaos*, it is suggested that you add medium-paced running into the workout session
 - Montag
   - Leg day
   - Barbell Squat
+- Dienstag
+  -